just4art/SynthText/README.md

-# SynthText
+# SynthText on python3 and opencv3
 Code for generating synthetic text images as described in ["Synthetic Data for Text Localisation in Natural Images", Ankush Gupta, Andrea Vedaldi, Andrew Zisserman, CVPR 2016](http://www.robots.ox.ac.uk/~vgg/data/scenetext/).

 **Synthetic Scene-Text Image Samples**
 ![Synthetic Scene-Text Samples](samples.png "Synthetic Samples")

-The library is written in Python.
+The library is written in Python3.
 The main dependencies are:

 ```
-pygame, opencv (cv2), PIL (Image), numpy, matplotlib, h5py, scipy
+pygame, opencv3 (cv2), PIL (Image), numpy, matplotlib, h5py, scipy
 ```

 ### Generating samples

 ```
-python gen.py --viz
+python3 gen.py --viz
 ```

 This will download a data file (~56M) to the `data` directory.
 This data file includes: